-Did you try this easy black bean brownies recipe yet?
+Did you try this easy black bean brownie recipe yet?
 Share a picture with me on Instagram!
 I will be excited to see your creation and reshare in my story.

 Your friend, Carine

-- Line a brownie pan (8 inches x 8 inches) with parchment paper.
+- Line an 8x8-inch brownie pan with parchment paper.
 Set aside.

-- Add the dry ingredients except the chocolate chips: oat flour, unsweetened cocoa powder, flaxmeal, baking powder and baking soda.
+- Add the dry ingredients except for the chocolate chips: oat flour, unsweetened cocoa powder, flaxseed meal, baking powder, and baking soda.

 - Blend on medium speed for 30 seconds or until the batter is thick and consistent.